HPC-dev-acc/mario-demo/README.md

 - Player width shrinks to two-thirds when idle and returns to full size when moving.
 - Width now updates after collision resolution, so a moving player that hits a wall stops and shrinks to two-thirds width.
 - Player shadow is now anchored via `shadowY`, preventing it from rising when the player jumps.
+- Applied a downward camera offset so the scene renders 80 pixels lower.

 ## Audio